abes-esr/eplouribousse/README_en.md

 13. parameterization of derogation reasons,
 14. administration of faulty card cases,
 15. multilingual support (French, English, German, extensible to other languages),
-16. contact forms : to contact either the webmaster(s) or the developer(s).
+16. contact forms : to contact either the webmaster(s) or the developer(s),
+17. autonomous password management.

 # More information :